yarn-co/kepler/README.md

     square: true,           // Defaults to false, displays image as a square crop instead of a tight crop
     padding: 5,              // Defaults to 0, adds padding by percentage
     stickerSheet: {
-        dpi: 600
+        dpi: 600 << this is incorrect use of dpi. dpi is a print system, while yes its also a size we need either mm units or ppi }
 }
-}

 var SVG = Kepler({/* trixel data from api */}, options);

 ### Quantum2 branch:  What's needed for quantum cards currently
 trixel-svg has passed the quantum card data and fonts.
 After index.js makes the svg for the trixel, it calls makeQuantumCard like so:

 if(options.quantumCard) {
-       ourBestBabyGirl = makeItAQuantumCard(ourBestBabyBoy, options.quantumCardData);
-       return ourBestBabyGirl;
+       return makeItAQuantumCard(SVG_OBJECT, options.quantumCardData);
 }

 The hack-iest thing in here is the way the fonts are served up.

+>> ttf fonts need to be replaced for proper webbroswer fonts. ttf is desktop.

 They are ttf files with their own routes in trixel-svg, and they are applied by creating a style tag and adding in the code, as text that will be recognized by the browser upon rendering, that will fetch the served up fonts.
 Like so:

  var style = document.createElement("style");
         style.innerHTML = "@font-face {\n" +